arjunguha/compsci220-scala/website/acknowledgements/index.md

 Some of our assignments are adapted from other sources:

-- The Jin Lists assignment from
+- The Join Lists assignment from
   [CS19 at Brown University](http://cs.brown.edu/courses/cs019/) by Krishnamurthi, et al

 - The Tic Tac Toe assignment is adapted from